Not only top accommodation; also great scenery, picnics, swimming, fishing and bushwalks

-The local coastline and countryside is absolutely magnificent.
-Spend weeks touring the rural hinterland, coastal beaches and extensive river systems and never become bored.
-Here are just a few scenic views to wet your appetite.
-Make sure to bring your camera when you come to visit.
+The local Coffs Coast coastline and countryside is truly spectacular.
+Spend weeks touring the rural hinterland, coastal beaches and extensive river systems.
+Following are a few scenic views to wet your appetite.
+Be sure to bring your camera when you come to visit.
 There are plenty of great photographic opportunities.

 Click on an image below to enlarge.